soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 The SoilWise project team is still exploring which knowledge resources to include.
 An important cluster of knowledge sources are academic articles and report deliverables from Mission Soil Horizon Europe projects.
 These resources are accessible from **ESDAC**, **Cordis** and **OpenAire**.
 Extracting content from Cordis, OpenAire can be achieved using a harvesting task (using the Cordis schema, extended with post processing).
 For the first iteration, SoilWise aims to achieve this goal.
 In future iterations new knowledge sources may become relevant, we will investigate at that moment what is the best approach to harvest them.

-### Catalogue APIs and models

-Catalogues offer standardised APIs as well as platform specific APIs to extract resources.
-Typically, the platform specific APIs offer extra capabilities which may be relevant to SoilWise.
-However in general we should adopt the standardised interfaces, because it allows us to use of the shelf components with high TRL.

-Standardised APIs are available for harvesting records:

-- Catalogue Service for the Web (OGC:CSW)
-- Protocol metadata harvesting (OAI-PMH)
-- SPARQL
-- Sitemap.xml

-## Metadata Harmonization
+### Metadata Harmonization

 Platforms have adopted various metadata models to store information.
-Imported metadata should be harmonized to a common model to facilitate searches over these resources.
+Imported metadata is harmonized to a common model to facilitate searches over these resources.
 In Soilwise metadata is harmonized after the harvesting step is finished.

 Table below indicates the various source models supported